![]() |

 In all my recipes and most well-written recipes, every ingredient serves a purpose.
 Each one matters.
 Each one contributes to the overall dish.
 It's not that an ingredient can't be substituted by something else but when choosing the substitute, it's important to understand why the original ingredient was present in the first place.

 - Egg Just one egg, it helps give the cake structure.
-It's listed first in the ingredient list so that it can be whisked really well before adding the remaining ingredients.
+It's listed first in the ingredient list so that the yolk and white may be whisked really well before adding the remaining ingredients.

 - Milk Milk adds moisture.
 Skim milk works, so does 2% milk, whole milk, etc. You can easily substitute buttermilk or keffir or yogurt for milk, just add 1/4 teaspoon baking soda and if needed, enough milk to match the consistency of milk.